mrakgr/The-Spiral-Language/readme.md

 The F# one is a bit less than 400 lines of code, and macros give us access to all the .NET libraries right away.
 The situation would be the same if Spiral were compiling to Cuda, Java, Python or anything else.

 New in v2.3.1: Macros can now be started with an apostrophe.
 For example: $'qwe' is the same as $"qwe".
+New in v2.9.0: Macros can now take in expressions instead of just variable names. $"`(cupy t)".

 ### Layout types